Instrument Frequency Output

-When considering equalization, it is helpful to have an understanding of each instruments overall frequency range output in order to gain an awareness of which frequencies to work with during equalization.
+It is useful to have an understanding of each instruments overall frequency range output to help gain an awareness of which frequencies to work with during equalization.

 - It is the harmonics that give each individual instrument its character, or timbre, and sets it apart from all the rest